Are the extreme dehydration techniques practiced by competitive bodybuilders healthy — or even necessary?

 Death may be the most serious consequence, but other side effects of bodybuilding’s dehydration methods include a drop in blood pressure, thickening of the blood (due to lack of fluids), fainting, renal failure and cramping due to electrolyte imbalances.

 Endurance sports, of course, have their own share of horror stories relating to dehydration (or more commonly, overhydration resulting in hyponatremia).
 The takeaway from both sports is the same: Do not play with the body’s need for appropriate levels of water and electrolytes.

-Athletes in either sport will counter-argue and agree that completing an Ironman or getting lean enough to compete onstage is not ideal for the body (physically, mentally, hormonally), which is why competitions only happen a few times each year.
+Athletes in either sport will counter-argue and agree that completing a long-distance triathlon or getting lean enough to compete onstage is not ideal for the body (physically, mentally, hormonally), which is why competitions only happen a few times each year.
 It is true that some level of physical stress must be accepted in order to achieve world-class results.
 For instance, extreme low body-fat levels results in dramatically low testosterone levels (International Journal of Sports Physiology and Performance, 2013), which return to normal after a bodybuilding competition ends and competitors return to a healthier body fat percentage.

 However, when an athlete must be carried offstage because of cramping or ends up hospitalized due to cardiac arrest, something has gone wrong.
 This has caused some members of the bodybuilding community to question whether the traditional methods of preparation are still appropriate for the sport.

 Is dehydration worth it?

 In Ironman Magazine, columnist Dave Goodin addresses dehydration practices in a 2011 article.
 His conclusion is that for a drug-free athlete, dehydration is not necessary, and in fact, could achieve a negative outcome: “Dehydration is very unhealthful and because it makes drug-free people look worse instead of better.”

 Goodin provides two reasons why dehydration has been overhyped in the industry.